BZajtai/workout/README.md

 Days that don't meet the threshold can be marked manually by tapping them.
 Tap again to unmark.
 Long-pressing a day that has a saved session opens a summary of what was logged.

-## Adding to iPhone home screen

-Open `gym-tracker.html` in Safari, tap the Share button, and select **Add to Home Screen**.
-The app will open full-screen without browser chrome, similar to a native app.

-## Data and privacy

-All workout data is stored in your browser's `localStorage` — it never leaves your device.
-The app has no backend, no accounts, and no network requests.
-Backing up via the Export button produces a local JSON file you can keep anywhere you like.

-The repository itself is public (required for GitHub Pages free tier), but it contains no personal data — only the app code and icons.

 ## Icon credits

 <a href="https://www.flaticon.com/free-icons/pec" title="pec icons">Pec icons created by Fahrul Oktaviana - Flaticon</a>